 The Link transform connects nodes with equivalent property values through edges of a new or existing relationship.
 Properties can be linked even if the property names differ.
 This is especially useful for combining data from different sources.
-Link can also be used explicitly draw a connection among nodes within a data set.
+Link can also be used to explicitly draw a connection among nodes within a data set.

 Examples use the open-source dataset for the HBO series Game of Thrones.
 For a hands-on exercise, see our How to GraphXR tutorials.